pi12138/gosshcli/README.md

 [简体中文](docs/README.zh.md)

-`gossh` is a command-line tool written in Go that provides a simple and secure way to manage and connect to your SSH servers.
-It allows you to save connection configurations, manage encrypted passwords, and easily connect to your servers with a simple command.
+`gossh` is a command-line tool written in Go that provides a simple and secure way to manage, connect, and execute commands on your SSH servers.

 ## Features

-- **Connection Management**: Add, list, and remove SSH connection configurations.
+- **Advanced Connection Management**: Add (interactively or via flags), list, remove, and group your SSH connections.
+- **Remote Command Execution**: Execute commands on a server without starting a full interactive session.
 - **Secure Password Storage**: Passwords are encrypted using AES-256 and stored locally.
+- **Connection Testing**: Test connectivity and authentication to a server without a full login.
+- **Configuration Portability**: Export all your connections and credentials to a single file for backup or migration, and import them on another machine.
-- **Multiple Authentication Methods**: Supports password, private key, and interactive password authentication.
+- **Multiple Authentication Methods**: Supports password, private key (with passphrase), and interactive password authentication.
-- **Easy to Use**: Simple and intuitive command-line interface.

 ## Installation